jharwell/sierra-sample-project/README.md

-# sierra-sample-project
+# SIERRA sample project

-Sample project SIERRA projects to illustrate how to use SIERRA with:
+Contains sample SIERRA projects to illustrate how to use SIERRA with:

 - ARGoS

-- ROS+Gazebo
-- ROS+Real robot
+- ROS1+Gazebo